Imaginous/Cowboy_Untamed/README.md

 - Enable *Auto Unlock* on the V1+ model.
 - Use shortcuts to unlock/lock your bike, turn on/off the lights.
 These can also be used in combination with the original Cowboy app and with automation apps like *Tasker*.
 - *Set and forget*, just make the settings you want and start using the original Cowboy app again.
+- *Wear OS watch app*, use your wear OS watch to start your bike, turn on lights via Untamed.

 *Quick Launch Presets in V3.xx:*
 - Quickly start your bike with one of three prefered settings without saving them to flash memory.